Want more deliciousness? Follow me on X @TeresasRecipes for the latest culinary creations and kitchen adventures!

 Instructions

-- Heat oil in a large pan or pressure cooker.
+- Heat the oil in a large pan or pressure cooker over medium heat.

-- Add chopped tomatoes and cook until they turn soft and mushy.
+- Add the chopped tomatoes and cook until they soften and become mushy, about 5-7 minutes.

-- In a blender, grind soaked cashews and poppy seeds into a smooth paste.
+- In a blender, combine the soaked cashews and poppy seeds to create a smooth paste, adding a little water if necessary.

-- Add the cashew-poppy seed paste to the pan and cook for 2-3 minutes.
+- Incorporate the cashew-poppy seed paste into the pan, cooking for 2-3 minutes to develop the flavors.

-- Add turmeric powder, red chili powder, coriander powder, and salt.
-Mix well.
+- Sprinkle in the turmeric powder, red chili powder, coriander powder, and salt.
+Stir well to combine.

-- Add coconut milk and mix well.
+- Pour in the coconut milk and stir to combine.
 If using a pressure cooker, add 1/2 cup of water.

-- Cover the pan or pressure cooker and cook for about 30-40 minutes, or until the mutton is tender and cooked through.
+- Cover the pan or pressure cooker and cook for about 30-40 minutes, or until the mutton is tender.
 If using a pressure cooker, cook for 5-6 whistles.

-- Once the mutton is cooked, add slit green chilies, curry leaves, and garam masala.
-Mix well and cook for another 2-3 minutes.
+- Once the mutton is cooked, add the slit green chilies, curry leaves, and garam masala.
+Stir well and cook for an additional 2-3 minutes.

 Dietary Information